avishaysp/home_vacuum_cleaner_v3/README.md

 # Compile

-To compile the whole program:
+To compile the program:

+`./build.sh`

+Then, to compile all the targets together:

-`make all`
+`make all_targets`

 To compile first algorithm: